 - Retinitis pigmentosa—this is a group of diseases that causes retinal degeneration and a gradual decline in vision.

 Treatment can vary based on the type of disease you have and its severity.
 In the case of some, like diabetic retinopathy and macular degeneration, we will not be able to reverse any damage that has already been done to the retina.
-However, we are able to utilise modern treatment methods to both slow the progression of the disease and prevent further damage to your vision.
+However, we can utilise modern treatment methods to both slow the progression of the disease and prevent further damage to your vision.
 Learn about retinal treatments here.